Nuclear power in India: Reactor agreements

 After the Nuclear Suppliers Group agreed to allow nuclear exports to India, France was the first country to sign a civilian nuclear agreement with India, on 30 September 2008.
-During the December 2010 visit of the French President Nicolas Sarkozy to India, framework agreements were signed for the setting up two third-generation EPR reactors of 1650 MW each at Jaitapur, Maharashtra by the French company Areva.
-The deal caters for the first set of two of six planned reactors and the supply of nuclear fuel for 25 years.
+During the December 2010 visit of the French President Nicolas Sarkozy to India, framework agreements were signed for the setting up of two third-generation EPR reactors of 1650 MW each at Jaitapur, Maharashtra by the French company Areva.
+The deal covers the first set of two of the six planned reactors and the supply of nuclear fuel for 25 years.
 Construction has faced regulatory issues and difficulty in sourcing major components from Japan due to India not being a signatory to the Nuclear Non-Proliferation Treaty.

-In April 2021 French group EDF made a binding offer to build six third-generation EPR nuclear reactors at the Jaitapur site, with an installed capacity of 9.6 gigawatts.
+In April 2021, French group EDF made a binding offer to build six third-generation EPR nuclear reactors at the Jaitapur site, with an installed capacity of 9.6 gigawatts.

-In November 2016 Japan signed a nuclear cooperation agreement with India.
-Japanese nuclear plant builders saw this as potential lifeline given that domestic orders had ended following the Fukushima Daiichi nuclear disaster, and India is proposing to build about 20 new reactors over the next decade.
+In November 2016, Japan signed a nuclear cooperation agreement with India.
+Japanese nuclear plant builders saw this as a potential lifeline, given that domestic orders had ended following the Fukushima Daiichi nuclear disaster, and India is proposing to build about 20 new reactors over the next decade.

-Russia has an ongoing agreement of 1988 vintage with India regarding establishing of two VVER 1000 MW reactors (water-cooled water-moderated light water power reactors) at Koodankulam in Tamil Nadu.
-A 2008 agreement caters for provision of an additional four third generation VVER-1200 reactors of capacity 1170 MW each.
-Russia has assisted in India’s efforts to design a nuclear plant for its nuclear submarine.
-In 2009, the Russians stated that Russia would not agree to curbs on export of sensitive technology to India.
-A new accord signed in Dec 2009 with Russia gives India freedom to proceed with the closed fuel cycle, which includes mining, preparation of the fuel for use in reactors, and reprocessing of spent fuel.
+Russia has an ongoing agreement of 1988 vintage with India regarding the establishment of two VVER 1000 MW reactors (water-cooled water-moderated light water power reactors) at Koodankulam in Tamil Nadu.
+A 2008 agreement caters to the provision of an additional four third-generation VVER-1200 reactors of capacity 1170 MW each.
+Russia has assisted in India's efforts to design a nuclear plant for its nuclear submarine.
+In 2009, Russia stated that it would not agree to curbs on the export of sensitive technology to India.
+A new accord signed in December 2009 with Russia gives India freedom to proceed with the closed fuel cycle, which includes mining, preparation of the fuel for use in reactors, and reprocessing of spent fuel.

 In October 2018, India and Russia signed an agreement to construct 6 nuclear reactors.
 Russian state-owned reactor manufacturer Rosatom stated that it would offer its third-generation VVER reactors.
 The agreement is not a firm contract, but rather an agreement to work toward a firm contract.

-The nuclear agreement with USA led to India issuing a Letter of Intent for purchasing 10,000 MW from the USA.
+The nuclear agreement with the United States led to India issuing a Letter of Intent for purchasing 10,000 MW from the US.
 However, liability concerns and a few other issues are preventing further progress on the issue.
 Experts say that India's nuclear liability law discourages foreign nuclear companies.
 This law gives accident victims the right to seek damages from plant suppliers in the event of a mishap.
 It has "deterred foreign players like General Electric and Westinghouse Electric, a US-based unit of Toshiba, with companies asking for further clarification on compensation liability for private operators."
 On 5 October 2018, India and Russia signed an agreement to construct 6 Russian nuclear reactors in India.